aneeshnazar/tools/README.md

 I used this script to generate a list of random names.
 I do this by sending a GET request to an online random name generator, then scraping the HTML output for the generated name.

+## view_xpm.py

+Pretty much exactly what it sounds like - a script to decode and view XPM images.
+I was frustrated by the lack of support for the format, so I wrote this script to decode and view the files.